 While kits usually only include a single-drill applicator, a lot of websites and craft stores, including ours, sell diamond applicators that can apply up to 10 drills at a time.
 This can be quite helpful if you are working on a large painting, or a large area of the painting which requires the same color.

 Most kits come with a small tub of wax or glue for the diamond applicator tool, and are used to help the diamonds stick to the pens.

 These are the contents included in almost all diamond painting kits, no matter which brand you buy.
 But the quality of the materials of these contents differs greatly across companies.
 A lot of cheaper diamond painting kits have subpar quality of diamonds that don’t shine, or a canvas that just won’t lay straight, or is missing a layer of glue.

 To avoid these problems, it is best to buy your painting with diamonds kits from authentic, trusted sellers who offer a guarantee on their products.

 The contents of the kits can help you understand which kit is better for your painting requirements.
-For example, first time diamond painters may find it difficult to complete a larger painting, and should opt for a smaller diamond painting.
+First time diamond painters may find it difficult to complete a larger painting, and should opt for a smaller diamond painting.
 Likewise, some people are more comfortable with larger paintings which pose a bigger challenge to them.

 HOW TO PAINT WITH DIAMONDS

-Once you have decided what kind is diamond painting you want to purchase, and your painting has arrived at your door, the next step is to learn how to actually make a painting with diamonds.
-A diamond painting requires little effort to be learnt and with very little practice, you can become proficient at it too.
+Once you have decided what kind of diamond painting you want to purchase, and your painting has arrived at your door, the next step is to learn how to actually make a painting with diamonds.
+A diamond painting requires a little effort and practice to become proficient in it.
 The steps are easy enough to follow and will help you learn in no time.